 8. Conclusion

 Offering payment terms to commercial clients can be challenging, especially for small and growing businesses.
-Companies often run into cash flow problems because they cannot afford to wait for their clients to pay.
+Companies often encounter cash flow problems because they cannot afford to wait for their clients to pay.
 They need to get paid quickly so they can pay their own vendors and employees.

 Companies can often fix their financial problems due to slow payments by factoring their invoices.
 Factoring provides companies with an advance on their slow-paying invoices.
 This solution allows them to cover their expenses and provides them with a platform to take on new business and grow the company.